aglorenz/Python-Projects/README.md

 ```
 **Enhancement:**
 * Added Hovertips to the Buttons to explain their function.
-* Validate Source and Destination folders are selected prior to File Transfer.
+* Check that Source/Destination folders are selected prior to File Transfer.
 * Show Messagebox if both folders are not selected or are the same.